 Bulgarian law does not mandate employers to pay their employees an annual bonus.

 Taxes and Social Security Contribution

-Employees and employers in Bulgaria are subject to the following tax and social security contribution rates:
+Employees and employers in Bulgaria are subject to the following tax and social security contribution rates (as of March 2022):

 10% corporate tax rate

 18.92% to 19.62% of employee’s gross salary including:

 10.58% for general social security